rwtourdot/linker/README.md

 #### Phase Germline Haplotypes from Long and Linked Reads

-This commmand takes in a vcf file and a long or linked read bam to compute phased haplotype blocks.
+This commmand takes in a vcf file and a long or linked read bam file to compute phased haplotype blocks.
 The vcf file should contain all germline heterozygous sites and most likely originates from a paired normal sample.
-The bam file or files should be obtained with a long read technology and could originate for tumor,normal, or tumor+normal.
+The bam file or files should be obtained with a long read technology and could originate for tumor, normal, or tumor+normal.

 ```
 ./linker phase -i ./input.bam -v het_sites.vcf -e pacbio -c chr4 -n august15